 Bitexco Financial Tower

-This building known for its height and modern design became a tourist attraction because of the aerial view it offers.
+This building is known for its height, and modern design became a tourist attraction because of the aerial view it offers.
 From the top, Ho Chi Minh looks like a tiny city in action.

-You can see the view going either to Saigon Skydeck at the 49th floor, or at Eon Café at 50th floor.
+You can see the view going either to Saigon Skydeck on the 49th floor, or at Eon Café at 50th floor.

-The building is located at Ho Tung Mau, Ben Nghe and is a walking distance from Ben Thanh Market.
-Admission fee in Skydeck is 200,000 VND (8.62 USD).
+The building is located at Ho Tung Mau, Ben Nghe, and is a walking distance from Ben Thanh Market.
+The admission fee in Skydeck is 200,000 VND (8.62 USD).

 Itinerary in Ho Chi Minh